-The financial statements are general purpose financial statements that have been prepared in accordance with mandatory Australian Accounting Standards applicable to entities reporting under Corporations Act 2001 and the significant accounting policies disclosed below, which the directors have determined are appropriate to meet the needs of members.
+The financial statements are general purpose financial statements that have been prepared in accordance with Mandatory Australian Accounting Standards applicable to entities reporting under Corporations Act 2001 and the significant accounting policies diclosed below, which the directors have determine are appropriate to meet the needs of members.
+Such accounting policies are consistent with those previous periods unless stated otherwise.
 The company is a Not-for-profit entity for financial reporting purposes under Australian Accounting Standards.